zaproxy/zaproxy-website/site/content/blog/2023-09-04-ds-store-parsing/index.md

 ## Probing .DS_Store Files with ZAP

 ZAP has a tool called the Spider which enables to discover new resources on a website.
-Basically, it works by scanning a first web page for references to other resources and then proceeds recursively until exhausting all remaining links.
+Basically, it works by scanning a web page for references to other resources and then proceeds recursively until exhausting all remaining links.
 Additionally, the Spider tries to access some resources which are not referenced by any web pages, like `robots.txt` or Git metadata files.
 To do so, it sends requests targeting those hidden files in the folders it has already discovered on the remote web server.

 Once the Spider has detected a file named `.DS_Store` on a remote server and made sure it starts with the right alignment bytes, it starts the parsing